Social Media is Killing the Individual

 Lindsey Botkin | April 18, 2024

 Bows.
 Pomegranates as a metaphor for cannibalism.
 Lana Del Rey.
 Coquette core.
 The Barbie Movie.
 Noah Kahn.
 The Eras Tour.
 “Girl dinner.”
 Eclectic grandpa.
 Heatless curls.
 Sephora-nine-year-olds.
-Colleen Hover.
+Colleen Hoover.
 Old Money Aesthetic.
+These are just a few of the micro-trends that flood our feed today.

 Social media is killing our individualism.

-Chances are, you have heard of one or more of the abovementioned things as you lay in bed scrolling before snatching a few hours of sleep.
-Maybe you donned bows in your hair in December and January before they became the equivalent of the millennial mustache.
+Chances are, you have heard of one or more of the abovementioned things as you lay in bed scrolling before catching a few hours of sleep.
+Maybe you donned bows in your hair in December and January before they became as ubiquitous as the millennial mustache.
 Maybe you referred to all of your meals as “girl dinner” for some time.

-Each of these things is a micro-trend — some sort of aesthetic or “-core” that repackages items, looks, ideas and other things that we are already consuming in a bite-sized and easily likable fashion.
-These trends, music artists and more have been a way for us to easily show “who we are” to the world rather than the complex nature of the human behind the screen.
+Each of these things is a micro-trend — some aesthetic or “-core” that repackages items, looks, ideas and other things that we are already consuming in a bite-sized and easily likable fashion.
+These trends and music artists have become a simplified way for us to showcase 'who we are' to the world, overshadowing the complexity of the individuals behind the screens.

 One of the more dominant trends of 2023 was “girlhood.”

-Not only do these things reinforce gender stereotypes, but they are also reinforced under the guise that girls are “taking back” their girlhood.
+These trends not only reinforce gender stereotypes but also do so under the guise of 'reclaiming' girlhood.
 This act of “taking back” girlhood is an idea that marketing companies have sold to us this year, causing us to consume not only more media but also more material goods associated with these trends.

 Am I saying that each video you watch on TikTok for five seconds is part of a big marketing scheme to get you to buy ribbons from craft stores?
-No. I am saying that the trends we popularize are influenced by a narrative that has slowly guided us to describe ourselves using the trends we consume and material culture.
+No, I’m saying these trends are shaped by narratives that guide us to define ourselves through material culture and consumption.

-The internet and apps like Instagram, Facebook, and TikTok started as a way for people to share their lives with one another.
-Summarized nicely in the 2020 Netflix hit, “The Social Dilemma,” this documentary illustrates not only how the algorithm works but also how it has learned to trap us into the pattern of thinking that has created the micro-trend.
+Initially, apps like Instagram, Facebook, and TikTok were designed for connection and sharing, but their evolution has shifted toward consumerism and curated identities.
+Summarized nicely in the 2020 Netflix hit “The Social Dilemma,” this documentary illustrates not only how the algorithm works, but also how it has learned to trap us into the pattern of thinking that has created the “micro-trend.”

 With our attention spans shortened and our brains addicted to the dopamine that the scroll has conditioned us to long for, we are not only consuming media at a rate that is considered unhealthy by psychologists, but we are also literally buying into these trends; the more time we spend on the apps, the more ads we can consume, and the more of our time we are spending if you think in the context of the capitalistic society that we live in.
 Of course, that is the way that the algorithm works.
 It slowly feeds us the things that it thinks we will like based on what we interact with and what other people who match our demographic or are in our community also have engaged with.